zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-request-container.md

 ```

 ### [ARM template](#tab/template)
 Request a container group from a standby pool using [az deployment group create](/cli/azure/deployment/group) or [New-AzResourceGroupDeployment](/powershell/module/az.resources/new-azresourcegroupdeployment) and specifying the standby pool and container group profile.
+For more information on using config maps during container requests, see [use config maps](container-instances-config-map.md).

 ```json